wes648/Westerfit.jl/README.md

 Description of current status:
 Torsion-Rotation tested against BELGI & RAM36.
 See test/belgi and example/2ba
-Hyper-fine tested against SPFTI. see test/spfit
+Hyper-fine tested against SPFIT. see test/spfit
 SR undergoing testing. see test/spfit

 The westerfit input file is divided into three sections each with a designated header.
 The very first line is a title card and the sections are the Control Settings (%CNTRLS), Second Order Parameters (%2NDORDER), and the additional Operators & Parameters (%PARAMS).